twgenaux/tgenaux-ASTM-LIS/AstmMessageParsing/AstmMessageParsing.md

 Demonstrates generically extracting the contents of ASTM  E1394 messages.
 The contents can then be written directly to a database or converted to XML and json files.
 The code was designed to support round-tripping, such that the extracted content can be used to recreate the original message.

-This code is the result of exploring two goals; generically reading and writing ASTM messages and two, creating bi-directional maps to map orders, patients, and results between a database and ASTM messages.
+This project is the result of exploring two goals; generically reading and writing ASTM messages and two, using bi-directional maps to map database orders, patients, and results for the creation and reading ASTM messages.

 This code also works with HL7 Version 2.5 message files.